Pfizer asks UK regulator to approve vaccine for teenagers -The Telegraph

-Healthcare & PharmaceuticalsPfizer asks UK regulator to approve vaccine for teenagers -The Telegraph

-Pfizer Inc (PFE.N) has formally asked the UK medical regulator for permission to use its COVID-19 vaccine for 12- to 15-year-olds in Britain, the Telegraph reported on Tuesday.
+May 11 (Reuters) - Pfizer Inc has formally asked the UK medical regulator for permission to use its COVID-19 vaccine for 12- to 15-year-olds in Britain, the Telegraph reported on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.